wz-cutting-edge/BABEL/README.md

-# BABEL - Social Media Platform
+# BABEL - Digital Library Archive & Social Platform

 ## Overview
-**BABEL** is a social media platform that enables users to create and share posts, engage with others' content, and build communities.
-With a robust user system, content moderation tools, and media integration, BABEL offers a dynamic and secure environment for social interaction.
+**BABEL** is a digital library archive and social platform for books, textbooks, movies, videos, and more.
+Join our community to discover, share, and discuss your favorite content.
+With a robust user system, content moderation tools, and media integration, BABEL offers a dynamic and secure environment for social interaction and content discovery.

 ## Table of Contents
 - [Features](#features)